KaiChengDM/Kriging-and-GE-Kriging-model-toolbox/README.md

 Sliced gradient-enhanced Kriging surrogate model is developed based on the following paper:

 Cheng, Kai, and Ralf Zimmermann.
-"Sliced Gradient-Enhanced Kriging for High-Dimensional Function Approximation and Aerodynamic Modeling." https://arxiv.org/abs/2204.03562
+"Sliced Gradient-Enhanced Kriging for High-Dimensional Function Approximation."
+SIAM Journal on Scientific Computing 45.6 (2023): A2858-A2885.